Skip to main content

 Identity Forward

-When enabled on a deployed MCP server, the Runlayer proxy injects the authenticated caller’s identity into upstream HTTP requests via X-Runlayer-* headers.
-Your server reads them like any other header — no token verification, no JWKS, no SDK — to scope data per user, write meaningful audit logs, enforce per-user rate limits, or personalize responses.
+When enabled on any HTTP-based MCP connector (Streaming HTTP or SSE), the Runlayer proxy injects the authenticated caller’s identity into upstream HTTP requests.
+Your server reads it to scope data per user, write meaningful audit logs, enforce per-user rate limits, or personalize responses.
+Identity Forward works on catalog connectors, manually added connectors, and deployed connectors alike — it is not limited to Runlayer Deploy.
+There are two independent toggles:

-• Identity headers are NOT a substitute for authorization — enforce permissions in Runlayer policies and your server logic.
+• Identity is NOT a substitute for authorization.
+Enforce permissions in Runlayer policies and your server logic.

-• Header values are never written to Runlayer proxy request logs (only a boolean identity_forward_applied and the subject type are logged).
+• Header / claim values are never written to Runlayer proxy request logs (only a boolean identity_forward_applied, the subject type, and which mode was applied are logged).

-• Off by default.
-Admin-only to toggle.
-Enabling sends end-user emails / agent identifiers to the deployed server — accept responsibility per your privacy policy.
+• Both toggles are off by default and admin-only.
+Enabling sends end-user emails / agent identifiers to the upstream server — accept responsibility per your privacy policy.

 Headers sent